stefanionescu/llm-inference-load-balancer/README.md

-# LLM Roleplay Inference API
+# LLM Inference Load Balancer

-A production-grade API service for handling AI inference requests across multiple providers with intelligent load balancing, failover capabilities, and Redis-based rate limiting.
+A production-grade API service for handling AI inference requests across multiple providers.
+It uses load balancing, failover capabilities, and Redis-based rate limiting.
 Initially meant to be used in [this project](https://github.com/stefanionescu/llm-roleplay-webapp) but you can adapt it to your own app.

 ## Table of Contents
 - [System Architecture](#system-architecture)